IntBio-UCD/crosses_common-gardens/scripts/WL2_Single_Time_Surv_BayesRandom.md

 # Analysis of Survival at WL2 2024 Garden to Plant for BC2 crosses

-To Do:
--   See Julin's code for poperly calculating sem for surv

 ## Relevant Libraries and Functions

 ``` r